The Spring 2024 Survey is Coming Up!

 • Identify factors that influence abundance of shorebirds.

-We are recruiting volunteers to survey sites across Great Salt Lake, Fish Springs National Wildlife Refuge, Utah Lake, and the Amalga Barrens Sanctuary.
+We are recruiting volunteers to survey areas across Great Salt Lake, Fish Springs National Wildlife Refuge, Utah Lake, and the Amalga Barrens Sanctuary.
 Survey teams are comprised of professional biologists and volunteer birdwatchers.

 We cannot accomplish our conservation goals without your generous donation of time and expertise.
 Thank you!